Sic Semper Serpent is an independent publisher dedicated to restoring pulp fiction with inclusive stories told in classic, speculative genres.

 Plus, we met our star author, Nathaniel Hicklin.

 After befriending the trained illustrator Jason Belden in the fall of 2012, Sic Semper Serpent finally had full capability to carry out its true vision: the authentic revival of pulp fiction.
-Books you might find in a dime store 100 years ago, made for today.
+Stories you might find in a dime store 100 years ago, made for today.

 Sic Semper Serpent is a company made possible by the advent of the internet.
 Unencumbered by the bulky printing methods of the 20th Century, our entire business model is deft and adaptable when compared to corporate publishing giants.
 We’re able to operate with less waste, to create relevant content and to pay our writers, designers and illustrators above industry standards.
 We use new technology to revive an old aesthetic.
 Let’s take a more detailed look at how Sic Semper Serpent uses the new internet business model: